I Had An Accident At Work – Is My Employer Liable?

-By Stephen Hudson.
-Last Updated 7th April 2022.
+By Cat Way.
+Last Updated 24th February 2023.
 In this guide, we focus on the question “I had an accident at work, is my employer liable?”.
 If you have had an accident in the workplace, and it was not your fault, then it’s possible you may be entitled to compensation.

 In these cases, the question of who is responsible is the main one.
 Was your employer to blame?
 Or, was someone else to blame for the incident?
 Perhaps it was an accident and no one can be held responsible?
 Getting to the bottom of this question is of paramount importance to determine whether you have a case for compensation or not.

 In this guide, we will help you to determine what your employer has to do in order to provide a healthy and safe working environment – something they are required to do by law.
 This will help you established accident at work employer responsibility to determine the strength of your case.
 At Legal Expert, we have decades of experience in helping people to secure the full amount of compensation they are entitled to.
 We have worked on lots of accident at work claims.
 So please do not hesitate to get in touch with us if you require more information or you’re looking for support in starting a valid accident at work claim.
 You can contact us by phone on 0800 073 8804.
 You can also contact us online through our claim online page or our 24/7 live chat service.

 - What are common accidents at work my employer could be liable for